Shasheen8/INSIGHT_SecurePenBox/README.md

 Have Docker Pre-Installed

-To Upload the Web Application Docker Image to the AWS S3 Bucket through your client machine:
+To Upload the Web Application Docker Image to the AWS S3 Bucket through your local client machine:

 Required Libraries:
 Angular JS